 Sources: Global Donation Policy Atlas, FLWPH, Food redistribution in the EU, BDO analysis

-Among the countries surveyed, it was found that 89% regulate the expiration dates printed on food products; 78% offer tax incentives for food donations and have a national food loss reduction strategy; 72% have established a food loss reduction goal for 2030; 67% require that businesses donate food and/or tax discarding food waste ; 61% offer government grants for food donations ; 56% of the countries have food safety procedures for donations and 44% offer protection from legal liability for food donations.A study conducted in 2020 by Wageningen Food & Biobased Research, which was commissioned by the Dutch Ministry of Agriculture, Nature and Food Quality, examines the influence of national regulatory measures in Europe on the reduction of food loss.
+Among the countries surveyed, it was found that 89% regulate the expiration dates printed on food products; 78% offer tax incentives for food donations and have a national food loss reduction strategy; 72% have established a food loss reduction goal for 2030; 67% require that businesses donate food and/or tax discarding food waste ; 61% offer government grants for food donations ; 56% of the countries have food safety procedures for donations and 44% offer protection from legal liability for food donations.
+By implementing varied policy tools for reducing food loss, Great Britain has reported a 27% decrease in food loss per capita (after the agricultural stage) from 2008 (the baseline year) to 2018.
+By 2019, Holland had recorded a 29% reduction of food waste in the consumer stage, compared to 2010.
+The European Commission is expected to publish interim reports for all European nations later this year.

+.

+A study conducted in 2020 by Wageningen Food & Biobased Research, which was commissioned by the Dutch Ministry of Agriculture, Nature and Food Quality, examines the influence of national regulatory measures in Europe on the reduction of food loss.
 The researchers found that among the policy tools surveyed above, financial tools have the widest influence on reducing food loss.
 Taxation for landfill disposal of organic loss has the greatest impact, followed by an exemption from Value Added Tax on food donations to food banks, as a means for removing obstacles to potential donations.

 Although the issue of food loss has received attention in Israel during recent years with the enactment of the Food Donation Law in 2018, the lack of an expedient government policy to encourage the reduction of food loss and food rescue means that Israel remains far from realizing its potential to reduce food loss, rescue more food, and reduce inequality and food insecurity among its population.